Bitter cold to start Monday

 Moderating Temperatures Next Week

-QUAD CITIES, IA/IL- ***FIRST ALERT DAY for extreme cold all day Sunday and until noon Monday***
+QUAD CITIES, IA/IL- ***FIRST ALERT DAY for extreme cold until noon Monday***

 ***WIND CHILL WARNING until Noon Monday***